Autumn

 This recipe is inspired by a dish served in our cafés.
 Discover more seasonal recipes and cooking skills at our Cookery School.

-9. Instant Tomato & Cannellini Bean Soup
+22. Instant Tomato & Cannellini Bean Soup – a guest recipe by Amelia Freer

-This is an ‘instant’ soup.
+"This is an ‘instant’ soup.
 Simply blend the raw ingredients together in a decent blender, and it’s ready.
-No cooking required.
-Simply Good For You by Amelia Freer.
+No cooking required."

-11. Daylesford G&E
+23. Daylesford G&E

 Adding garnishes like juniper berries and cardamom pods add intriguing fruity, peppery, spicy notes.
 We serve this drink in our cafés using our organic fig leaf gin, which is hand-crafted and distilled using traditional methods.

-14. Roasted Red Kuri Squash
+24. Roasted Red Kuri Squash

 With braised red onions, pickled chillies, rocket & yoghurt dressing.